 Next day it was back to the airport for my trip back to REALITY!
 Big BUMMER!
 I was SO sad to leave all my friends and can’t wait to get back to Atlanta!
 I had lots of inspiration from the strangest of places and conversations for upcoming recipes and can’t wait to try them!
 I definitely need to go back to Atlanta because there were a few more burger places, restaurants, and other foodie places I missed, darn!!
 And not to mention all the non-foodie tourist stuff I didn’t have a chance to get to!
 If you have any food, restaurant suggestions, or must sees or dos for Atlanta let me know so I can be better prepared for next time!

 Another picture of some of my friends!
 Wish I had more pictures of all the cool people I hung out with over the 4 days I was in Atlanta.
 Yet another reason that I need to take more pictures!!!
-In this picture (from left to right)…Liz from Corkscrew & Curls, Christine from Cook the Story, Anna from Cookie Madness, Angela from Foodie Road Show, Robin from A Little Greener Every Day, and Lisa from Jersey Girl Cooks.
+In this picture (from left to right)…Liz (site no longer exists), Christine from Cook the Story, Anna from Cookie Madness, Angela from Seasonal and Savory, Robin from A Little Greener Every Day, and Lisa from Jersey Girl Cooks.

 Farewell Atlanta!
 Hugs and kisses to all my foodie friends and my sweet non-foodie friend!
 It was a very fun 4 days and loved hanging out with all of you!
 Hope to see Atlanta and you all again soon!
 Next time, let’s just get a one-way ticket…